 After you have experienced the Fjord-Cruise between Flåm and Gudvangen, you can travel with bus from Gudvangen via the Stalheimskleiva Road to Voss.
 Stalheimskleiva is the name of the 1.5-kilometre long stretch of road that winds its way up the mountainside from the end of the Nærøydalen Valley to the top at Stalheim.
 On its way to the top, the road winds its way up 13 sharp hairpin bends.
 From Voss you can travel by train back to Oslo, on the Bergen Railway.

-The weather is very important during such a round-trip in western Norway.
-The best time is June to August.
-But also May is a beautiful month – where spring meets summer, with green valleys and snowy mountains.
 Note that some of the roads are closed during winter.
 Depending on the amount of snow in the mountains these roads are usually open between late May and early June.

 Plan and book fjord travel, accommodation and activities: www.fjordtours.com